(L.) Miller, The Gardeners Dictionary: eighth edition Opuntia n. 2, 1768

 What is Opuntia ficus-indica?

-Opuntia ficus-indica is a domestic cactus species derived from several wild Opuntia ancestors.
-It is generally a spineless prickly pear.
+Opuntia ficus-indica is a prickly pear species derived from several wild ancestors.
+It is generally a spineless prickly pear, but some cultivars have spines.

 This Opuntia was popularized as a source of animal or human food in the United States around the beginning of the 20th Century.
 But, its successful adoption was not achieved over a wide area in part because it is cold sensitive.
 It is still employed for as animal food in some situations.